clemsonciti/palmetto-documentation/docs/index.md

 2. The exact output from each command
 3. The locations of the files/folders involved, especially your PBS batch script
 4. Other details which may be relevant (OS, SSH client, etc.,)

+### Acknowledging Palmetto Cluster

+We would appreciate if all publications that include results generated using the Palmetto cluster include a short statement in the Acknowledgment section.
+As an example, the acknowledgment may look like this:

+**Clemson University is acknowledged for generous allotment of compute time on Palmetto cluster.**